jrn1325/data_ambiguity_v2/README.md

 ```sh
 pip install torch transformers adapter-transformers scikit-learn pandas numpy wandb tqdm
 ```
+All their details are in the Pipfile.

 ## Directory Structure

 - `converted_processed_schemas/` - Folder containing processed schema files.
 - `processed_jsons/` - Folder containing processed JSON files.
 - `adapter-model/` - Directory where trained adapters are saved.

+## Implementation
+1 - Run get_data.py to get all the schemas and documents 2 - Run process_data.py to prepare the data for training 3 - Run model.py to train or evaluate

 ## Model Training